Quintessence is a 5-piece Acapella group.

 John sings most of the high notes in Quintessence.
 He started his musical education as a boy chorister, eventually graduating to bass in a county youth choir.
 Along the way he learnt about harmony with the aid of a battered acoustic guitar and discovered the joy of A cappella with friends, and popular songs of the day.
 Fast forward 15 years and John stumbled across barbershop and immediately fell in love - again - with close harmony.
 Very soon he sang in several quartets and helped to start the first Oxfordshire barbershop chorus.
 Another 30 years have passed and he still sings with the chorus ( when he's not directing it ) and also in a mixed group - bass again. ( he's not had the op yet! ) Quintessence is his all time favourite small group with that special combination of a desire for the best possible harmony along with enduring friendship.

 Rob is a Lead singer in Quintessence ( he sings the tune a lot of the time ).
-He is married to Gill, has two children and lives in Wantage.
+He has two children and lives in Wantage.
 He has been singing A cappella music for 35 years, mostly in the Barbershop Style.
 His other hobbies include birdwatching and playing golf.
 As his fellow singers would say " he has swing in his rhythm and rhythm in his swing"

 John, or Harv as he is known to us, started singing seriously at the age of 9 ( nobody knows how old he is now! ) being a semi-professional chorister at St. George's Chapel, Windsor Castle.
 Entitling himself "Royal Chorister and No Angel" just about encapsulates his life.
 He has sung in various genres of music, but in 1984 joined a barbershop chorus, and the experience of singing 4-part close harmony, properly , changed his life.
 He has sung in various quartets and small choral groups since then, but now has found great friendship and harmony with four likeminded and talented singers in Quintessence.